bellebethcooper/pico/README.md

+## Update: Sep 29, 2018

+This project is no longer maintained.
+I decided to [leave Micro.blog](http://blog.bellebcooper.com/leaving-microblog.html) and will not be working on Pico anymore.
+Since the code is open source, please feel free to fork it and maintain your own version.

+Thanks to everyone who used Pico and supported the project.
+It's one of the most fun projects I've worked on.

 # Pico: A Micro.blog client for Android

 This project is still very early!
 I threw it together just so I'd have a way to post to Micro.blog from my Android phone.
 It's evolving into a more fully fledged client, but it still has a long way to go.